atrettel/rkv/README.md

     - List basic information, one entry per line, on all documents that match the arguments.

+    - If only a single argument is given, it is treated as the citation key.

 - `rkv list CITATION_KEY [LANG_CODE]`

     - List full information on a document.
 If the language code is